-This piece was originally published in Arthur No. 34 (2013, sold out).
+This piece was originally published in Arthur No. 34 (2013, sold out), with cover artwork by Arik Roper.
 I haven’t found a way to present the article online in a way that makes the article’s main text and its many (utterly essential) footnotes easy to read, side-by-side.
 So: following is the article’s main text, without footnotes.
 To read the article in full, with footnotes, download this free 31-page PDF.
 Hope this does it for ya.
 P.S.
 ESSENTIAL SIDEBAR: “More Smoke Than Folk: A few important MATT ‘MV’ VALENTINE listening experiences, assembled by Dan Ireton & Byron Coley and presented in chronological order” — Jay

 For over two decades, musician/head MATT VALENTINE has navigated strange, inspiring trips across myriad underground psychedelic terrains, joined by a revolving cast of fellow free travelers.
 Byron Coley crosses the bridge to get MV’s side of the story.